vvijay2468/Creating-a-NAT-Vijay-V-231EE163/README.md

 - Port forwarding is configured to forward external traffic to an internal web server.
 - Outbound traffic is restricted to only allow HTTP and HTTPS connections.

+---

+## Approach

+### Step 1: Create Linux Namespaces

+Namespaces `green` and `red` are created to simulate two clients in the private LAN.
+The namespaces are connected using veth pairs, and a L3 bridge (`bro0`) is used to link them.

+### Step 2: Set Up the L3 switch

+A virtual bridge `bro0` is created to connect the two namespaces, allowing them to communicate with each other over the 192.168.10.0/24 subnet.

+### Step 3: NAT Configuration

+The `red` namespace acts as a NAT router. `iptables` is used to perform NAT, allowing the `green` namespace to access the simulated internet through the `red` namespace.

+### Step 4: Enable IP Forwarding

+IP forwarding is enabled on the host machine to allow packets to be routed between the namespaces and external network.

+### Step 5: Port Forwarding

+A simple web server is hosted in the `red` namespace, and `iptables` is configured to forward external traffic from the "simulated internet" to this internal web server.

+### Step 6: Traffic Restriction

+Outbound traffic from the `red` namespace is restricted to allow only HTTP (port 80) and HTTPS (port 443) using `iptables`.
+All other traffic is blocked.

+---

 ## Setup

 ### Prerequisites: